sai-nayunipati/sai-nayunipati/README.md

 ## About me
 I am a first-year C.S. student Boston University ('26).
 My passions are full-stack web and software development.
 I am especially intereted in the fields of artificial intelligence and hope to explore it in the future.
+In the future I hope to start writing [blog posts](https://sai-nayunipati.github.io/portfolio/blog.html).

 I have built projects using:
 - Bootstrap